jclouds/jclouds-site/documentation/devguides/index.md

 # jclouds Development Resources

-Code is hosted on [Git at the ASF](https://git-wip-us.apache.org/repos/asf?s=jclouds) but our process makes use of [github mirrors](https://github.com/jclouds).
+Code is hosted on [Git at the ASF](https://git-wip-us.apache.org/repos/asf?s=jclouds) but our process makes use of [GitHub mirrors](https://github.com/jclouds).

 ## Working on jclouds